 A Little Bit About Me

-After a few weeks of classes, my teacher announced she was moving away.
+After a few weeks of classes, my teacher announced she was moving to Hawaii.
 My heart sank.
 What was I to do?
 I had to find a new teacher.

 What I discovered was heaven.
-Two stages with nonstop dance performances, amazing food and so many beautiful shiny things to buy!
-I found my new teacher Angela by calling the different teacher listings in the back of the event programme.
+Two stages with nonstop dance performances, amazing food and beautiful shiny things to buy!
+I found my new teacher by calling the different teacher listings in the back of the event programme.

-Once I started with Angela, I progressed quickly, I met many lifelong friends and discovered many more classes and events.
-Eventually I started dancing in restaurants and parties.
+Once I started with my new teacher, I progressed quickly.
+I met many lifelong friends and discovered the entire Los Angeles dance scene.
+I started dancing in restaurants and parties.

-I moved to Santa Barbara in 2000 where my dance training and performing continued.
-I studied with as many teachers as I could and learned about the incredibly diverse and beautiful world of MENAHT (Middle Eastern North African Hellenistic and Turkish) dance in all its forms.
+I moved to Santa Barbara in 2000 where I continued my dance training and performing.
+I studied with several different teachers, and discovered the UCLA Middle East Ensemble concerts where I fell in love with the incredibly diverse and beautiful world of MENAHT (Middle Eastern North African Hellenistic and Turkish) dance in all its forms.
+When I first saw Turkish Roman style I was absolutely gobsmacked.
+I thought to myself, I must learn this dance, but how?
+It seemed unimaginably difficult.

-I had taken a job as an English teacher, but my true mission was to learn more Turkish dance and music.
-Surprising, this was quite a challenge, I finally found a Black Sea Horon dance class in Istanbul and signed up.
+I had taken a job as an English teacher at a private high school, but my true mission was to learn more Turkish dance and music.
+Surprising, this was quite a challenge because very few people speak English well in Turkey.
+After a lot of lookin and asking, I finally found a Black Sea Horon dance class in Istanbul.
 Every Sunday I travelled over 65 miles by bus, coach, ferry and metro (3 hours in each direction) to go to my one-hour lesson in Topkapı, Istanbul.
+As I settled in to the culture and learned more Turkish, l discovered more local classes.
+I was also incredibly lucky to be able to study with a master dancer/teacher from Fire of Anatolia who was also the director of the high school folk dance club.
+Every Friday after school I would practice for hours with the students.
+I learned exciting and intricate dances and choreographies based on traditional Turkish dances.
+I am in awe of the experience I had and grateful to all the people who helped me along the way.

-In 2020 my Horon teacher announced that we could sign up to go on a dance tour of the Balkans and perform in an international folk-dance festival.
+In 2020 my Izmit Horon teacher announced that we could sign up to go on a dance tour of the Balkans and perform in an international folk-dance festival.
 I was so excited.
 But a few weeks later the whole world went into lockdown.
-Life was never the same.
+Life was never the same...

-I still studied, I found teachers online and during the lockdown I invited my friends over for weekly dance parties in my living room.
-I will forever treasure my memories of Turkey.
+I still studied, I found teachers online and took lots of classes.
+I invited my friends over for weekly dance parties in my living room.
+These parties were the best parties of my life and I will always hold the memories of those pandemic days in my heart.

-I am currently training with renowned dance ethnologist Helene Eriksen in preparation to join her Traditional Dance Theater Group - Anar Dana.
+I am training with dance ethnologist Helene Eriksen in preparation to join her Traditional Dance Theater Group - Anar Dana West Coast.
 This training is incredible, taking a deep dive into traditional women’s dances of the Middle East, North Africa, Anatolia, the Balkans and Central Asia.

-I am also training with Claudia Massera of Dance Body Mind in London.
+I also train with Claudia Massera of Dance Body Mind in London.
 I am a certified Level One Dance Body Mind Instructor.
 I am working on Level Two Teacher Training as well as constantly developing and growing my dance technique in Raqs Sharqi.

 .